gabbymassaro/rails_project/UserStories.md

 - belongs_to :user
 - belongs_to :book

-## Title: Views and Controllers
+## 4) Views and Controllers

 ### User Story

 Create Views and Controllers for all the models.

-## Title: Create Seed Data and Install Sqlite3
+## 5) Create Seed Data and Install Sqlite3

 ### User Story

 As a developer, I want to be able to seed my database with mock data to test my CRUD as it's being worked on.
 I would like to include a DB gui to visualize my data as well.

+## 6) Add a Link To Dashboard(Profile) And Update Dashboard View

+### User Story

+As a user who is signed in, I want to have a link to the dashboard from the homepage.
+I want to change 'Dashboard' to 'My Profile'.

+'My Profile' should display my first and last name, my favorite genres, my average book rating, and my membership date.
+Place this info in a card on the page.

+## 7) Display 'My Books' on Profile

+### User Story

+As a user, I want to see all the books I've added to 'My Books' in a list.